 Fiber helped me, but fiber often comes along with carbs, so low carb fibers are best for dealing with keto constipation.
 I think we covered the fiber topic enough, and hopefully I didn’t confuse you more now after learning about it.
 Let’s move on to other potential causes of ketogenic constipation….

-2. You don’t eat enough in general
+2. You don’t eat enough

 If you’re following a keto diet and doing all the tracking then you’re good.
 It’s when you chronically start to under eat, and eat the wrong types of foods that can create problems like ketogenic constipation when not dealt with either through hydration, exercise or fiber.